timmayg/CiscoSecurity/README.md

-# Cisco Security
+# Cisco Security - AMP

 Scripts here will cover
 * AMP for Endpoints

-Others will follow as I have time.